 Regenerative medicine aims to alter the current practice of medicine by treating the root causes of disease and disorders.

-Genome Editing is a technique by which DNA is inserted, replaced, removed, or modified at particular locations in the human genome for therapeutic benefit in order to treat cancer, rare inherited disorders, HIV, or other diseases.
+Gene editing is a technique by which DNA is inserted, replaced, removed, or modified at particular locations in the human genome for therapeutic benefit in order to treat rare inherited disorders or other diseases.

-Cell Therapy is the administration of viable, often purified cells into a patient’s body to grow, replace, or repair damaged tissue for the treatment of a disease.
+Cell therapy is the administration of viable, often purified cells into a patient’s body to grow, replace, or repair damaged tissue to treat a disease.
 A variety of different types of cells can be used in cell therapy.